-Pitch Two: 55m, WI4+.
+Pitch two: 55m, WI4+.
 Steep, somewhat rotten, ice step behind huge chockstone.
 If the ice went to the top of the steep bit it would be straightforward.
-Since the ice stops a body length shy, its chimney mode on rock to pull through, a great indicator for what's to come.
-Cruiser ice to the belay on the left side of the cave/alcove.
+Since the ice stops a body length shy, it's chimney mode on rock to pull through, a great indicator for what's to come.
+Climb cruiser ice to the belay on the left side of the cave/alcove.

-Pitch Three: 55m, WI4, M5.
+Pitch three: 55m, WI4, M5.
 Step down and right from belay, then up slender pillar.
-Snowy rock, ice, and chimneying leads over three chockstone/roofs. #3.5 friend and med/large stopper in final roof before belay.
+Snowy rock, ice, and chimneying leads over three chockstone/roofs. #3.5 Friend and a medium/large stopper in final roof before belay.
 There are two fixed pins at the top of this pitch on the left wall for the belay.

 Including our descent in the dark, from a timing perspective, this was the halfway point of our day.

-Pitch Six: 40?m, WI5, M6.
+Pitch six: 40?m, WI5, M6.
 A circuitous pitch, it might be better to break this up after the right traverse.
-Up steep easy ice, then walk right across ledge.
-Up vertical, broken corner with frozen moss and frozen rocks, with a smattering of ice here and there-the real deal.
-Some gear in questionable rock before traversing back left to chimney.
+Go up steep, easy ice, then walk right across ledge.
+Continue up vertical, broken corner with frozen moss and frozen rocks, with a smattering of ice here and there - the real deal.
+You can get some gear in questionable rock before traversing back left to chimney.
 We fixed a pin near the end of the traverse.
 Think happy thoughts when you clip it.
 Belay in chimney.

-Pitch Seven: 60m, 5.8.
-Just enough ice to warrant keeping your crampons on and tools available.
-Chimney up past steep chockstone (back against right wall) to cruiser snow.
-Where chimney closes down again there was a fixed angle in roof.
+Pitch seven: 60m, 5.8.
+There is just enough ice to warrant keeping your crampons on and tools available.
+Chimney up past a steep chockstone (with your back against right wall) to cruiser snow.
+Where chimney closes down again, there was a fixed angle in roof.
 Step left, then back right into offwidth, then more chimneying until standing on two chockstones.
-Turn so back is on left wall and exit out and right into daylight (in our case, not much).
+Turn so your back is on left wall, and exit out and right into daylight (in our case, not much).